Sphesihle Maduna

-Club career
+Maduna was born in Watersmeet.
 He played youth football with Lamontville Golden Arrows between 2012 and 2014, before joining AmaZulu's youth team in 2016.
 He was promoted to AmaZulu's senior squad in February 2018, at the age of 18.

+In 2024 he was named in Bafana Bafana's preliminary squad for the 2024 COSAFA Cup.
+After a short-term contract with the Cape Town Spurs, that club was relegated and Maduna went on to TS Galaxy.